birkenfeld/rick/README.md

 The test suite consists of input and output files for the demo programs in `code`.
 Run `python test.py` to run the test suite.
-Run `python test.py --long` to also test compiled code, note however that this takes a while.
+Run `python test.py --compiled` to also test compiled code, note however that this takes a while.
+Use the `--short` flag to skip the most time consuming tests.